bright/new-www/_posts/2018-02-12-in-memory-database-tests-with-query-dsl.md

     .fetchOne()
 ```

 One important option available is the [Collections](https://github.com/querydsl/querydsl/tree/master/querydsl-collections) module that offers an integration to POJO collections and beans.
-The following example in Kotlin shows how a list of users can be queried in a similar way:
+The following example in Kotlin shows how a list of users can be queried:

 ```kotlin
 val users = listOf(userAlan, userBob, userAlice)